Arizona Auditor General Home Page

 We Make a Positive Difference

 We help government work better by analyzing governmental operations and recommending improvements.
-In fiscal year 2023, we issued:
+Our fiscal year 2025 results:

 * reports include audits, reviews, investigations, alerts, and followups.